Liquid hydrogen & liquefaction will enable the next step towards more sustainable transportation.

 As the gaseous state requires large tanks, liquid hydrogen is currently considered the most practical state for H2 mobility development.
 Moreover, the use of liquid hydrogen allows for low pressure storage which lower the risks in-comparison to GH2.

 Most importantly, the emergence of a new economy around liquid hydrogen and its management for transport is essential to meet the need for autonomy, risk and sizing requirements.
-In fact, liquefaction of LH2 is necessary to contain a larger mass in a smaller volume, allowing for longer distances to be driven, but suiting practical needs.
+In fact, liquefaction of LH2 is necessary to contain a larger mass in a smaller volume, allowing for longer distances to be driven without reducing cargo space , suiting better practical and economical needs.